Riceman2000/rust-embedded-course/course/src/00-home.md

 # Home

 This course is intended to be a starting off point into embedded systems.
 If you are just starting, the first chapter will walk you through your environment setup and provide a supply list with links to an online supplier.
+You are reading a book hosted on GitHub Pages, the source code and exaples are hosted [here](https://github.com/Riceman2000/rust-embedded-course/).

 ## A few common questions: